Plus–minus (sports): Awards

+The NHL introduced the Plus-Minus Award in the 1982-83 season, awarded to the top plus player for that season that played in at least 60 games.
+The award was named the Emery Edge Award and was won in the inaugural season by Charlie Huddy of the Edmonton Oilers.

+The award was last given for the 2007-08 season.
+At this point the award was named Bud Light Plus/Minus Award and was won by Pavel Datsyuk of the Detroit Red Wings.

 Basketball

 Although the statistic was pioneered in the sport of hockey, it has found its way into use in other sports and areas of life.
-For instance, the NBA's Houston Rockets first utilized a modified version of the stat, which helped reveal the unheralded effectiveness of light-scoring Shane Battier.
-It is now in regular use throughout the NBA.
+In basketball, the NBA's Houston Rockets first utilized a modified version of the stat, which indicated that Shane Battier, who had a plus–minus score of plus 10, was a much more effective player than had been previously believed.

-Football
+Association football

 A plus−minus statistic has been used in sports economics to analyze the degree of competitive balance over time in association football.